margaretmeehan/R-Tasks/README.md

 ## IV.
 Credit
 The R logo has been sourced from the the [R Project website](https://www.r-project.org/logo/) and is being used under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/legalcode").

+___

+## License
+This project uses MIT licensing.
+All contributions in any form shall have the Open Source Community's best interest in mind.
+Please feel free to use, fork and contribute back to the community.

+## Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.